This post may contain affiliate links. Please refer to my privacy policy for more information.

 - Scoop the cookies and place them on to the cookie sheets - 6 on each, leaving at least 2 inches in between each cookie.

-- Bake the cookies for 14-16 minutes until they are crackly and look just set.
+- Bake the cookies for 14-16 minutes until they are crackly and look just set on top.
 If you are baking in batches do not refrigerate or the cookies will not spread as they should.

 Hi there!
 If I wanted to make them just a little smaller what size scoop or cup should I use?